 8-0 in 2014: The SP-BSP big test today in Western Uttar Pradesh

-New Delhi, Apr 11: The combined might of the Samajwadi Party and the Bahujan Samaj Party is being put to test today as India votes in the first phase of the Lok Sabha elections.
+New Delhi, Apr 11: The combined might of the Samajwadi Party (SP) and the Bahujan Samaj Party (BSP) is being put to test today as India votes in the first phase of the Lok Sabha elections.

 There are nearly 15 million people across 8 constituencies in Western Uttar Pradesh who are voting in the first phase today.
 The constituencies that will be polling today are Sahranpur, Kairana, Muzzafarnagar, Bijnor, Meerut, Ghaziabad, Baghpat and Gautam Buddh Nagar.

-In the 2014 elections there was a four corner fight in these constituencies and the BJP emerged victorious in all.
+In the 2014 elections there was a four corner fight in these constituencies and the Bharatiya Janata Party (BJP) emerged victorious in all.
 This time around the BSP and SP are not on opposite sides.
 Instead they stitched up an alliance and are fighting the elections together.

 Lok Sabha pols preparations: 18,000 security personnel deployed in Ghaziabad